5 Column Image Grid

 at the celebration of their union

-Saturday, the eleventh of June
+Saturday, the fourteenth of June

-two thousand and twenty three
+two thousand and twenty five

 at twelve o’clock in the afternoon